Grid Obstacle Representation of Graphs: Hardness results

 \underline{$\ell_1$-obstacle representability on a given point set ($\ell_1$-OEPS)} \begin{description} \item[ \emph{Instance:}] A graph $G=(V,E)$ and a subset $S$ of a polynomial sized (polynomial in $\size{V}$) grid points with $|S|=|V|$

-\item[ \emph{Question:}] Does there exist an $\ell_1$-obstacle representation of $G$ such that the vertices of $G$ are mapped to $S$. \end{description}
+\item[ \emph{Question:}] Does there exist an $\ell_1$-obstacle representation of $G$ such that the vertices of $G$ are mapped to $S$? \end{description}

-Now, we show that $\ell_1$-OEPS is NP-complete for subdivision of non-Hamiltonian planar cubic graphs.
-The reduction is from a restricted version of \emph{geodesic point set embeddability} problem.
-The problem is whether a planar graph has a Manhattan-geodesic drawing such that the vertices are embedded onto a given set of points $S$.
-In the restricted version of geodesic point set embeddability problem, the given point set $S$ is partitioned into three specific sets, say $P_0, P_1$ and $P_2$, where $P_0 = \{(-j,0)|j=0,1,\ldots, 2n-2\}$, $P_1 = \{(j,nj)|j=1,2,\ldots, k_1\}$, and $P_2 = \{(j,-nj)|j=1,2,\ldots, k_2\}$ with $k_1+k_2=n/2+1$.
-This restricted version is known to be NP-complete \cite{Katz:2010} for subdivision of non-Hamiltonian planar cubic graphs.
+We show that $\ell_1$-OEPS is NP-complete for subdivision of simple non-Hamiltonian planar cubic graphs.
+The reduction is from a restricted version of \emph{geodesic point set embeddability (GPSE)} problem.
+The problem is whether a planar graph has a Manhattan-geodesic drawing, i.e., a drawing in which edges are Manhattan paths between the end points, such that the vertices are embedded onto a given set of points $S$.
+In the restricted version of GPSE problem, the given point set $S$ is partitioned into three specific sets, say $P_0, P_1$ and $P_2$, where $P_0 = \{(-j,0)|j=0,1,\ldots, 2n-2\}$, $P_1 = \{(j,nj)|j=1,2,\ldots, k_1\}$, and $P_2 = \{(j,-nj)|j=1,2,\ldots, k_2\}$ with $k_1+k_2=n/2+1$.
+This restricted version is known to be NP-complete \cite{Katz:2010} for subdivision of simple non-Hamiltonian planar cubic graphs, where each edge is subdivided exactly once.
 The formal problem statement is as follows:

 \underline{Restricted Manhattan-geodesic embeddability \remove{on a given point set} ($(P_0,P_1,P_2)$-GPSE)} \begin{description} \item[ \emph{Instance:}] A planar graph $G=(V,E)$ and three specific sets $P_0,P_1$ and $P_2$ of grid points, as mentioned above, with $|P_0|+|P_1|+|P_2|=|V|$.